 Saltwater pools have become increasingly popular among pool owners due to their low maintenance and cost-effectiveness.
-However, one important component of a saltwater pool is the salt cell, which is responsible for producing chlorine to keep the pool clean and clear.
+Owners like the fact that they no longer constantly have to add Chlorine sanitation products to the pool water.
+However, one important component of a saltwater pool is the salt cell, which is responsible for producing chlorine to keep the pool clean and the water clear.

 By understanding these signs, pool owners can take the necessary steps to ensure their pool remains in top condition and continues to provide a refreshing swim for years to come.